biocore/qiime/doc/install/vm_ec2.rst

 To launch the QIIME EC2 image on the Amazon Cloud you will first need an AWS account.
 Create one on the `AWS`_ site if you don't already have one.
 To get started with using  AWS, check out their documentation on the `AWS console`_ page.
 You can load the QIIME EC2 image from the `AWS console`_ by searching for ``qiime1.3.0``, which is the name of the QIIME 1.3.0 EC2 image.

-Once you've loaded your instance you can find instructions on working with these instances `here <../tutorials/working_with_aws.html>`_.
+Once you've loaded your instance you can find instructions on working with these instances: `instructions <../tutorials/working_with_aws.html>`_.

 Additional information on getting started with the EC image
 ===========================================================
 A video providing detailed instructions on booting and working with the QIIME EC2 image can be found `here <http://www.youtube.com/watch?v=PEcSL_7D-jo>`_.

-A very nice tutorial on getting started with EC2 can be found `here <http://ged.msu.edu/angus/tutorials-2011/day1.html>`_.
+A very nice tutorial on getting started with EC2 can be found here: `EC2 Tutorial <http://ged.msu.edu/angus/tutorials-2011/day1.html>`_.
 (Note that this is not maintained by the QIIME development group.)

 Acknowledgements
 ================